Last year, I mistakenly ruined my Dahlias’ garden allowing frostbite. And the bigger pain hit my belly when I tried to plant Dahlias in the summer.

 - Remove any dead, damaged roots on the tuber with the help of sharp, sterilized scissors.

 - Place the tubers horizontally on the tray and label them with details of the tubers to remember.

 - Maintain the temperature at around 60 to 70°F to encourage efficient growths on tubers.

 - Once you notice new growths on tubers, consider transplanting them into individual pots.

-- Use a six or eight inches pot with multiple drainage holes and partially fill it with potting mix.
+- Use a 6-8 inches pot with multiple drainage holes and partially fill it with potting mix.

 - Plant the individual tubers in the pot with the shoots and eyes of the tuber facing upwards.